ChrisVeigl/tobiifree/README_notes_CV.md

 ** (tobiifree-overlay:15852): WARNING **: 21:08:00.664: Failed to initialize layer surface, it appears your Wayland compositor doesn't support Layer Shell
 ```

-It seems that the gtk4-layer-shell Wayland extension fails to initialize on my desktop (I am using Ubuntu with Gnome/Mutter).
+It seems that the gtk4-layer-shell Wayland extension fails to initialize on my laptop (Ubuntu with Gnome/Mutter).

 I added log messages to main.zig and found that the gaze x/y coordinates looked good (normalized to 0..1 for the x/y gaze location when looking around at the screen),
 but the mapped screen coordinates where completely wrong, e.g: